 We believe the strength of our distribution channels positions us to increase the penetration of our technology-driven solutions in the marketplace.
 We market our Autoscope video products in the United States, Mexico, Canada and the Caribbean through an exclusive agreement with Econolite which we believe is the leading distributor of ITS intersection control products in these markets.

-We market the RTMS radar systems to a network of distributors in North America, the Caribbean and Latin America.
-On a limited basis, we sell directly to the end user in these geographic areas.
-We market our Autoscope video and RTMS radar products outside of the United States, Mexico, Canada and the Caribbean through a combination of distribution and direct sales channels through our office in Spain.
+We market our Autoscope video products outside of the United States, Mexico, Canada and the Caribbean through a combination of distribution and direct sales channels through our office in Spain.
 Our end users primarily include governmental agencies and municipalities.